Here's The Photos Steph Curry Tweeted On Thursday

 They had made the NBA Finals five straight seasons, and won three titles prior to their two-year drought.

-However, this season they appear as if they will break that drought, because they have been one of the best teams in the entire NBA.
+However, they appear as if they are once again going to be one of the contenders to win the NBA title.

-They are hosting the Memphis Grizzlies on Thursday evening, but came into the game with a 25-6 record in their first 31 games of the season, which is only a half-game behind the Phoenix Suns for the best record in the west and the entire NBA.
+They are 26-6 on the season in 32 games, and have the best record in the NBA and the top seed in the Western Conference.

+In their 113-104 win over the Memphis Grizzlies on Thursday, Curry went off for 44 points, and he looks like he could be on his way to winning his third MVP Award.

 Related stories on NBA basketball